 Growth analyses

 Assessing ages for a large number of fish is very time-consuming and, as such, length-stratified sampling is often used to estimate age frequencies of fish populations.
 The resultant sub-sample is used to construct an age-length key (i.e. the probability a fish is a specific age given length) and age frequencies are obtained by applying this key to length-frequencies obtained via more expansive random sampling.
 One age-length key is typically assumed to be representative of the whole stock area, however, spatial variability in the relationship may introduce bias in abundance-at-age estimates (Berg and Kristensen, 2012).
-Results from the case study presented here (Appendix 1) reiterate this message and SimSurvey may serve as a platform for testing potential model-based solutions to this problem (e.g. Berg and Kristensen, 2012).
+Results from the case study presented here (Appendix 1) reiterate this point and SimSurvey may serve as a platform for testing potential model-based solutions to this problem (e.g. Berg and Kristensen, 2012).

 Random or stratified sampling